encore-media-group/city-arts/wp-content/plugins/sg-cachepress/readme.txt

 Force HTTPS on/off -- enable or disable the the https redirect for your whole site and the rewriting of the resource links from http to https.

 == Changelog ==

+= Version 3.3.5 =
+* Improved cache purging.
+On new comments, we will purge the cache only if comment moderation is completely disabled.
+Otherwise it will be purged only when the post is approved.

+= Version 3.3.4 =
+* Minor inferface issues and bugs

+= Version 3.3.3 =
+* Fixed minor interface issues

 = Version 3.3.2 =
 * Fixed bug with disabling the Force HTTPS option